Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

 For us, identifying the best colostrum supplement involved immersing ourselves in the customer experience — assessing each supplement for solubility and taste, navigating brand platforms, and engaging in their respective customer service channels.
-Alongside our testing, we closely examined the scientific literature on colostrum and accompanying ingredients, amounting to more than 50 published studies, analyses, and reviews across 70+ research hours.
+Alongside our testing, we closely examined the scientific literature on colostrum and accompanying ingredients, amounting to more than 70 published studies, analyses, and reviews across 100+ research hours.
+Our research in this space continues today, as we always strive to stay current on the advances relevant to the subjects we write about.

 Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy.